node-red-quantum/node-red-contrib-quantum/README.md

 ### Rules

-1. **Do not duplicate qubits -** There should always be 1 instance of each qubit at all times.
+1. **Do not duplicate qubits -**

+   There should always be 1 instance of each qubit at all times.

    A node can take multiple qubits as input but only one wire should be connected to each output.
 To do so, always input as many qubits as the node outputs.

-2. **Only 1 quantum cicuit per Node-RED tab -** A maximum of 1 quantum circuit must be used on each Node-RED tab.
+2. **Only 1 quantum cicuit per Node-RED tab -**

+   A maximum of 1 quantum circuit must be used on each Node-RED tab.

-   If an issue occurs with multiple circuits, please refresh the page.
+   If an issue occurs, please refresh the page.

-3. **Wait for quantum circuit to execute -** Do not double-click the inject button, wait for the circuit to have finished executing before runnning it again.
+3. **Wait for quantum circuit to execute -**

+   Do not double-click the inject button, wait for the circuit to have finished executing before runnning it again.

    If an issue occurs, please refresh the page.